Tommahawk65/MS1-new-/README.md

 - All internal links and buttons checked

 - Media checked to ensure it plays when requested

+- Images all show and display at correct sizes

 - Chrome devtools used to check on multiple device sizes